CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 ExpressionPredictors do not support complex numbers.

-The following example demonstrates how to create an :class:`~citrine.informatics.predictors.ExpressionPredictor`.
+The following example demonstrates how to create an :class:`~citrine.informatics.predictors.expression_predictor.ExpressionPredictor`.

 .. code:: python